contactizm/manager-readme/README.md

 # My role
-I think about the Nobis *Product* as the unique medical services we offer, and the underlying technology that supports the implementation of those services.
+I think about the myLaurel *Product* as the unique medical services we offer, and the underlying technology that supports the implementation of those services.
 The *product* is both individual pieces and the whole experience, to different parties at once.
-My role is to build and support a *Product Development* team that leads the way in what the Nobis product is and how it develops.
+My role is to build and support a *Product Development* team that leads the way in what the myLaurel product is and how it develops.

 # What do I value most?